 The third day was a little less chilly showing 45 degrees at 2:30 pm when I checked things out.
 Once again, solar energy worked and the water came out piping hot.
 This time I measured 175 degrees!!
 Wowsers!
 That is amazing.
 No photo though… sorry.

 The point worth noting is that up to this point, I have just been leaving the water to be heated by the sun for hours at a time.
 Things will change significantly when I begin more frequent pumping of the water.
 To do that, I need to get a pump and, eventually, a controller to operate the pump based on temperature.
-I’ve been strongly considering purchasing both of these items from Sun-Pump.
+A pump such as this one might do the trick and then some sort of temperature controller.